 How to Become an Oregon School Counselor

-Some of the information below may be subject to change.
-In order to make sure you have the most current information, please feel free to contact your school counseling education program advisor or contact the Oregon Department of Education licensing department at (503) 378-3586.
+Some of the information below may change.
+For the most current requirements, contact your school counseling education program advisor or the Oregon Teacher Standards and Practices Commission directly.

 I’m a High School Graduate…